 I also appreciate this post very much

-But it make the things for me much more complicated :
+But it makes things for me much more complicated :

 Like 19 people out of 20, you’re finding confusion in interpreting colour.
 How do you put it all together?
 I’m afraid that only a small minority can get it right, even from photos sent to an analyst.
 Plainly said, it just comes out incorrect too often.
 That’s not the analyst’s fault, it’s the medium.